kserderc/d2kg/README.md

 ##  d2kg Visualization
 The integrated ontology d2kg includes the appropriate ontologies, core and controlled vocabularies.
 A graphical UML representation of the main entities and their relationships is provided below.

 ![d2kg](https://user-images.githubusercontent.com/62211813/173181649-a65b2553-4c3d-4c1f-9d27-520edd325057.png)

 At the level of the main ontologies and vocabularies, the ISA core vocabularies are shown in green, the ePO in orange and the main classes of the Diavgeia ontology in grey, whereas the controlled vocabularies in blue.
-The blue continuous lines show existing connections between different classes via their properties, whereas the pur- ple non-continuous lines indicate potential new connections that can be established with the re-use of existing properties.
+The blue continuous lines show existing connections between different classes via their properties, whereas the purple non-continuous lines indicate potential new connections that can be established with the re-use of existing properties.
 For instance, the property ’hasProcurementValue’ can connect a Diavgeia decision of type dvg:Award with the class epo:Value.
 It is evident that the focus is on the re-use of existing classes, object and data properties from the imported ontologies, along with additional ones for the purpose of extracting valuable information from Diavgeia decisions and Acts.
 The majority of data and object properties derives from the ePO and the Diavgeia ontology.

 ##  Reuse of Existing Resources